Ellen White Investigation

 Not long after this prophecy was penned the epidemic ended and the United States entered a period of relative peace and prosperity that lasted for many years.
 The above line was removed when the passage was republished 33 years later in Early Writings (1882).
 Today, thanks to the foresight of those who quietly deleted it, few Seventh-day Adventists are aware of this inspired prophecy.

-In Jaunuary of 1849, Mrs. White shared one of her "visions":
+In January of 1849, Mrs. White shared another one of her visions:

 I saw some, looking too far off for the coming of the Lord.
 Time has continued on a few years longer than they expected, therefore they think it may continue a few years more, and in this way their minds are being led from present truth, out after the world.4

-In this "vision" Mrs. White saw it was wrong for some to think the coming of the Lord was yet a few years off.
+In this vision Mrs. White saw it was wrong for some to think the coming of the Lord was yet a few years off.
 This shows her visions taught her that the Lord's coming would be sooner than "a few years."
 How many years are "a few" years?
 Two?
 Three?
 Five?
 It has now been years!
 Ironically, the believers she criticized for not expecting the imminent return of Christ were actually correct, while she was wrong.

 In March of 1849, Mrs. White wrote to Sister Hastings describing how the time left before Christ's return is so "short" that it can be described as "a few more days."